“The Jewish State” by Theodor Herzl, 1896

 Following the conclusion of the June 1967 War, the Israeli government sent word to Egypt and Syria seeking peace plan that was intended to jumpstart a peace process with Israel’s belligerent neighbors, Egypt and Syria.
 The messages were sent through the US, but no response was apparently received.

-Receiving an Honorary Doctorate from the Hebrew University following the conclusion of the June 1967 War, Rabin delivers a speech on behalf of Israel’s entire Defence Forces.
-He highlights the harsh realities of war, yet concentrates on commending the extraordinary efforts of Israel’s armed forces.
+Receiving an honorary doctorate from the Hebrew University after the conclusion of the June 1967 War, Rabin delivers a speech on behalf of Israel’s entire military.
+He highlights the harsh realities of war yet concentrates on commending the extraordinary efforts of Israel’s armed forces.

 With less than three dozen Israeli settlements in the territories taken in the June War, the proposal is not for a vast settlement increase, but for economic, infrastructure, and industrial development of the areas.